- Addis Ababa University (See Universities below)

 (Modern Ghana Media Communications, Ltd., Accra, Ghana)

-- AFROPOP Worldwide: Ethiopian Music: background, discography, interviews, and links (Brooklyn, New York)
+- AFROPOP Worldwide on Ethiopian Music (Brooklyn, New York)

 - Aksum: an African civilisation of late antiquity.
 By Stuart Munro-Hay.
 (1991): Excerpts -- Edinburgh, UK: Edinburgh University Press, 1991.
 Plain text, 227 pages in PDF format. (via The Debre Selam Kidist Mariam Church, Washington, DC)